BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 end
 {% endhighlight %}

-This is it with service objects for now.
-Experiment with them, they will make your codebase more expressive and easier to maintain!
+That's it for service objects (for now)!
+Experiment with them, as I believe they will make your codebase more expressive and easier to maintain!